 Assistant Professor - Indigenous Studies

-The successful candidate will teach in the undergraduate program at the University of Toronto Mississauga and be part of a cross-departmental effort to seed an Indigenous Studies center at UTM.
-They will also be a member of the Graduate Department of Sociology, University of Toronto.
-The University of Toronto Graduate Program in Sociology is a tri-campus program, staffed by faculty from the University's three campuses, and housed at the St. George (downtown) campus.
-There are also a range of opportunities for affiliation and engagement with a range of institutions at the University of Toronto, including, but not limited to, Centre for Indigenous Studies, the Centre of Criminology and Socio-Legal Studies, and the Centre for Transnational and Diaspora Studies.
+The successful candidate will teach in the undergraduate program at the University of Toronto Mississauga and be part of a cross-departmental effort to seed an Indigenous Studies centre at UTM.
+They will also be a member of the Graduate Department of History, University of Toronto.
+The University of Toronto Graduate Program in History is a tri-campus program, staffed by faculty from the University's three campuses, and housed at the St. George (downtown) campus.
+It is also possible that the successful candidate join another graduate department if more appropriate.
 The successful candidate will join a lively intellectual community of world-class scholars at Canada's leading university.
 The University of Toronto offers a wide range of opportunities for collaborative and interdisciplinary research and teaching, and the excitement of working with a highly diverse student population in a context that actively encourages innovative scholarship.
 The Greater Toronto Area offers amazing cultural and demographic diversity, including a vibrant Indigenous community, and one of the highest standards of living in the world.

 Salary is commensurate with qualification and experience.

-Submission guidelines can be found at: http://careers.hrandequity.utoronto.ca/taleo-help/.
-Please submit attachments in PDF format only and label each file accordingly as cover letter, CV, or teaching dossier.
+Submission guidelines can be found at: http://uoft.me/how-to-apply.
+Please submit attachments in PDF format only and label each file with the job number 1903672 and accordingly as cover letter, CV, or teaching dossier.

-If you have questions about this position, please contact firstname.lastname@example.org .
-Additional information on the Department can be obtained at http://www.utm.utoronto.ca/sociology/ (for undergraduate studies), and http://www.utm.utoronto.ca/sociology/ (for graduate studies).
+If you have questions about this position, please contact [email protected].
+Additional information on the Department can be obtained at http://www.utm.utoronto.ca/historical-studies (for undergraduate studies), and http://history.utoronto.ca/graduate (for graduate studies).

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons/persons of colour, women, Indigenous/Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.